 Back in 2012, Sram revolutionized mountain bike gearing with the announcement of their XX1 groupset, the first mass-produced 1×11 (pronounced “one by eleven,” meaning one chainring up front and eleven cogs in the back) system for mountain bikes.
 Out went the front derailleur, and in came the ultra-wide range and massive rear cassette.

-They didn’t invent 1x (pronounced “one by”) drivetrain, as many mountain bikers were doing home conversions to 1×10 with chain catchers already, but they were the first to mass-market it as a system.
+They didn’t invent 1x (pronounced “one by”) drivetrain, as many mountain bikers were doing home conversions to 1×10 with

 At the time, most mountain bikes were 2×10, which means you have two chainrings up front and ten cogs on your cassette in the back, and other mountain bikes were 3×10, or even 3×9 and 3×8 depending on the price point.
 For some, ditching the front derailleur was a great idea, but for others, the loss of maximum range of gearing wasn’t worth it.